rclone/rclone/MANUAL.md

 The "--vfs-case-insensitive" mount flag controls how rclone handles these two cases.
-If its value is "false", rclone passes file names to the mounted file system as is.
+If its value is "false", rclone passes file names to the mounted file system as-is.
 If the flag is "true" (or appears without a value on command line), rclone may perform a "fixup" as explained below.

 The user may specify a file name to open/delete/rename/etc with a case